Kizuna (horse): 2014: four-year-old season

 Kizuna began his third season with an easy win in the Grade 2 Sankei Osaka Hai at Hanshin on 6 April.
 On 4 May Kizuna started 7/10 favourite for the two-mile Tenno Sho at Kyoto.
 He was held up at the back of the eighteen runner field before switching to the wide outside in the straight.
 He finished strongly, but was unable to catch the leaders and finished fourth behind Fenomeno, Win Variation and Hokko Brave.
 Shortly after the race, it was announced that Kizuna had sustained a small fracture to his left hind leg and would be off the track for most of the year.
 Sasaki suggested that his next run might be the Arima Kinen in December.

 2015: five-year-old season

 After a nine-month absence, Kizuna returned in the Grade 2 Kyoto Kinen on 15 February 2015 and finished third, beaten a nose and a neck by Lovely Day and Suzuka Devious with Harp Star in fifth.
 In April he started odds-on favourite for the Sankei Osaka Hai but was beaten into second place by the five-year-old mare Lachesis.
 On 3 May Kizuna was made the 2.3/1 favourite for the Tennō Shō but finished seventh of the seventeen runners behind Gold Ship.
 He was retired from racing after sustaining a training injury in September 2015.

+Racing form

+Kizuna won seven races and placed in another three out of 14 starts.
+This data is available in JBIS, netkeiba and racingpost.